LisaPhan3010/LisaPhan3010.github.io/_posts/2023-9-5-AzumaRotation-ProjectA1-FusingEndogenousPICHGenewithmNeon-09-05-2023.md

 + Puromycin (stock 10 mg/mL), needed 1 ug/uL.
 Thus, 1/10,000, 1.5uL

 - 10-5-2023, transfer 1/3 to 24-well plate, 2/3 to ependorf 1.5 mL tube
+- Add 200uL of trypsin to each of 48-well plate for 10 min
+- Add 500uL of media and resuspend
+- Then, transfer 2/3 (500uL) to 1.5mL tube and 1/3 (200uL) to 24-well plate
+- Add 1mL media to each of 24-well plate and add 500uL of media to each of 48-well plate
+- Spin 5000rpm in 5 min
+- Discard supernatant
+- Store at -20C for later extraction

 **Genomic DNA Extraction from Pellet of Cell**
 - Add proteinase K (10 uL per 1000 uL of lysis buffer) into lysis buffer, made (250uL x 22) + 100 = 5,600 uL (I messed up here with only 5.6uL of proteinase K)